lexibank/tlopo/out/vol4/chapter7.md

 ### 22.2.
 Other worm taxa

-Blust has reconstructed PMP &ast;bulati ‘roundworm, ascaris, intestinal worm; also earthworm?’
+Blust has reconstructed PMP _&ast;bulati_ ‘roundworm, ascaris, intestinal worm; also earthworm?’
 (ACD) without Oceanic reflexes.
-I have reconstructed POc &ast;sulati ‘worm’ which evidently carries a common root, -lati.
+I have reconstructed POc _&ast;sulati_ ‘worm’ which evidently carries a common root, _-lati_.
 The Oceanic evidence does not permit further differentiation of meaning.

 <table>
 <tr>